malickateeq/React-Notes/README.md

 ## Event Bubbling
 > Event bubbling is the process of sending an event from child to all the way towards the root element.
+> Event Execution Ordering: First JS events from most child to the parent THEN React events from child to the parent.
 - When the event bubble-up or expand it will look for `onClick` event handler.
 Whichever element has handled this event will be called or executed.
 - All browsers has this capability by default.
 - Pro event bubling